 For the last two fiscal years, more than half of our revenue was generated from long-term maintenance and energy production contracts, which provide us with a predictable revenue stream, especially during the summer months.
 We have a slight surge of activity from May through September as our "chiller season" is in full swing.
-Our service revenue has grown from year to year since 2005, with our New York City/New Jersey, New England and to some extent California territories experiencing the majority of the growth.
+Our service revenue has grown from year to year since 2005, with our New York City/New Jersey and New England experiencing the majority of the growth.
 This growth is consistent with the sale of new units into those territories.
 Our service margins are generally predictable as we service hundreds of long-term contracts with relatively low dollar, high volume sales.

 Our product revenue is derived from the sale of the various cogeneration modules, such as the InVerde, InVerde e+, the CM-75, the CM-60, Ilios heat pumps, and the three TECOCHILL chiller models, such as the smaller ST, the larger DT and the RT (roof-top) units.
-The sales cycle for each module varies widely, and can range from as short as a month to as long as a year or more.
+In 2019, we also reintroduced our TecoFrost line to the mix.
+The sales cycle for each module varies widely and can range from as short as a month to as long as a year or more.
 Furthermore, since our products and their installation are costly, they are considered a major capital improvement and customers may be slow in making their buying decisions.
 Our product sales are high dollar value, low volume transactions.
 Therefore, our product revenue can be difficult to predict and the expected margin is variable.